yrajm1997/Machine_Learning/README.md

-"This repository contains notebooks related to machine learning tasks."
+"This repository contains notebooks related to Machine Learning tasks."